 Japonisme influenced the most important French writers of the day, such as Stéphane Mallarmé and Marcel Proust, and popular interest in Japan also helped make the works of Pierre Loti wildly successful-including the novel Madame Chrysanthème (1887), one of the sources for Madama Butterfly.
-In music, examples of Japonisme can be found in the opera La Princesse Jaune (1872) by Camille Saint-Saëns, Gilbert and Sullivan's The Mikado (1885), and the operettas The Geisha (1896) and San Toy (1899) by Sydney Jones.
+In music, examples of Japonisme can be found in the opera La Princesse Jaune (1872) by Camille Saint-Saëns and in operettas like Gilbert and Sullivan's The Mikado (1885) and The Geisha (1896) and San Toy (1899) by Sydney Jones.